ENG

 Banking & Finance

 The issue of sustainability is increasingly pervasive: the banking & finance market is also becoming more aware of environmental issues.
 Today, focusing only on a given industry's returns and main indicators is no longer enough for investors.
-ESG (environmental, social, and governance) factors are being considered increasingly, and the demand for green financial products is experiencing robust growth.
+ESG (environmental, social, and governance) factors are being considered increasingly, and the demand for sustainable financial products is experiencing robust growth.
 Therefore, integrating ESG criteria into risk analyses has become a central theme for banks and institutional investors.
 The tools for companies’ dynamic and prospective analysis are thus evolving, combining a qualitative approach to collecting data on environmental, social, and governance factors with a quantitative model for evaluating companies' ESG performance.

 The digital payments game is also one of the catalysts of the concept of sustainable finance.
 The environmental impact of each cash transaction is 4.6 grams of CO2, compared to the equivalent 3.8 grams of CO2 for a cashless transaction.
 Therefore, in a context increasingly attentive to environmental issues, the world of payments has also embarked on a one-way path towards a complete dematerialization of payments.